-Mindful Photography exhibition brings workshops to a joyful close
+Mindful Photography exhibition brings workshops to a celebratory close

-Last Friday marked the final workshop for our 2025 Mindful Photography collaboration with Mindful Photo Lab, wrapped up with a much-loved exhibition of participants’ work at Linden Grove.
+Last Friday marked the final workshop for our 2025 Mindful Photography collaboration with Mindful Photo Lab, marked – as has now become tradition – with a celebration and exhibition of participants’ work at Linden Grove.

-Mindful photography combines the outer lens of the camera (well, smartphone) with the inner lens of meditation to capture not just to capture what is seen, but how we see.
-It’s a process of slowing down, paying attention and capturing the moment.
+Mindful photography combines the outer lens of the camera (well, smartphone) and the inner lens of awareness and meditation.
+It explores not just what we see but how we see it and what shapes that.
+It is a process of paying attention: to the current moment and to light, shape, colour and feeling.

 Our huge gratitude and appreciation once again to Pierre and Mindful Photo Lab for making it all possible.